North Korea Nuclear Threat Evolving: Time To Effectively React Diminishing, Warns Top US General

 Kim Jong-Un and the DPRK (Democratic People’s Republic of Korea) have test-fired a half dozen ballistic missiles since February, all while its state-run media excoriated the United States and its allies in the region (most notably, South Korea), sometimes going as far as threatening to use nuclear weapons.

-According to two ex-CIA members, R. James Woolsey and Vincent Pry, the threat of a nuclear weapons attack from North Korea is all too real, and contrary to Gen. Robinson’s testimony, there have been credible reports that the DPRK not only has had the military capacity to hit the U.S. with a missile for the last few years, they have also had the capability of arming said missiles with nuclear warheads.
+According to two ex-CIA members, R. James Woolsey and Vincent Pry, the threat of a nuclear weapons attack from North Korea is all too real and contrary to Gen. Robinson’s testimony, there have been credible reports that the DPRK not only has had the military capacity to hit the U.S. with a missile for the last few years, they have also had the capability of arming said missiles with nuclear warheads.
 However, the two men argued that Kim Jong-Un and company would merely have to strategically place one nuclear device to produce an EMP (ElectroMagnetic Pulse) that could potentially disable communications and the nation’s electrical grid system; an event that could potentially result in the deaths of 90 percent of all Americans.

 Robinson concluded her testimony with an appeal to continued funding for the latest technology in sensors and detection devices in order to keep pace with the ever-growing threat from potential adversaries.